repobee/repobee-sanitizer/README.md

 ## Prefixing

 Sometimes (usually) we want code that can run, its a good thing then that `Sanitizer` blocks can be commented out!
-Example 2 will produce the same output as the following:
+Example 2 produces the same output as the following:

 ```java
 class StackTest {